morningspace/kubemacro/docs/getting-started.md

 The macro authors can update their macros for some reasons, for example, to introduce a new feature or to fix a bug.
 If you have already installed a macro, there needs to be a way for you to get the latest copy if the macro has been updated by the author.

-KubeMacro does not have a concept of macro version, but it can calculate the shasum of a macro for its local copy when it is run, and compare the value for the remote copy hosted on [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/).
+KubeMacro does not have a concept of macro version, but it will calculate the shasum of a macro for its local copy when it is run, and compare the value for the remote copy hosted on [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/).
 If it is different, a warning message will be displayed.
-Then, you can go to check the corresponding macro page on [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/) and decide whether or not to update your local copy to the latest one.
+Then, you can go to check the corresponding macro page on KubeMacro Hub and decide whether or not to update your local copy to the latest one.

-To make comparison using the shasum value can also gaurantee that the macro you are using is exactly the identical copy published via KubeMacro Hub.
+To make comparison using the shasum value can also gaurantee that the macro you are using is exactly the identical copy published on KubeMacro Hub.

-Now that you have learned how to install KubeMacro, install and upgrade macros, it is recommended to go to [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/), look around for those macros that you are interested in, then pick up one or two macros to install and use.
+Now that you have learned how to install KubeMacro, install and upgrade macros, it is recommended to go to [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/), look around for the macros that you are interested in, then pick up one or two to install and use.
 Enjoy yourself!